-- Dr. Linda Copel does group, individual, marital and family counseling at a local outpatient community mental health clinic.
+- Counseling at local outpatient community mental health clinics

-- Professor Maryanne Lieb is the founder and director of a nurse-managed free health care clinic for the uninsured and underinsured in the Philadelphia region.
-She provides direct care in addition to managing operations.
+- Clinician at nurse-managed free health care clinic for the uninsured and underinsured in the Philadelphia region

-- Dr. Patricia Mynaugh cares for patients in the labor and delivery, postpartum and nursery units at local hospitals.
+- Caring for patients in the labor and delivery, postpartum and nursery units at local hospitals

 - Maintaining nurse practitioner practice in Philadelphia area clinics.